Linguistics 5800A-B: Conversation Analysis (co-taught with Prof. Barbara Fox)

 “Great personality and always willing to answer student inquiries when needed the most, especially during the time of tests.
 Good sense of humor and wonderful personality.”

 “His enthusiasm about the material made me exciting to come to discussion and participate, as well as fueled my interest in the material.
-I don't think the class would have been nearly as interesting and I wouldn't have learned the material as well without Chase and without the discussion section.”
+I don't think the class would have been nearly as interesting and I wouldn't have learned the material as well without Chase.”

 “I really like Chase!
 He is always prepared for section, he has a wonderful attitude, he is really knowledgeable, and he is open to helping students.
 He is also sassy and funny.
 I would definitely take a class with Chase in the future.”